 See page 88 of CCWG-Accountability Proposal for further detail.

-Documentations and details related to the IANA operations budget are available in Annex Q
+Documentations and details related to the IANA operations budget are available in Annexes P and Q.

 All documents from legal counsel are available on the CWG-Stewardship Wiki at https://community.icann.org/display/gnsocwgdtstwrdshp/Client+Committee.

-In particular, mechanisms such as: the ability to recall the ICANN Board decisions relating to periodic or special reviews of the IANA functions undertaken through the IFRthe ability to approve change to ICANN’s fundamental bylaws as well as the related creation of a stakeholder community / member group in order ensure the ability to exercise these kinds of rights.